Lasagnenator/Timetabler/README.md

 Copy the xml file to /Android/data/com.timetabler.timetabler/files/ (may have to run the app once to generate folder)

 Launch app.
 Should just work.

+# Building

+Requirements: Android SDK, Xamarin

+To build the old version, download the source code from the v1.0 release and compile the Timetabler project.

+To build the current version, clone the repository or download the v2.0 release code and compile the Timetabler**v2** project.